sam-verse/sih-1664-team-invictus/README.md

 # sih-1664-team-invictus
-guys if you can fix my code please do. idc if you copy mine
+guys if you can fix my code please do.

+please don't copy